yoasyo25/ruby-submissions/1701-b/4module/capstone_projects/project_proposals/nicholas.md

 ### Pitch

-A mobile app that helps users track the maintenance schedule for their vehicle.
+A webapp that helps users track the maintenance schedule for their vehicle.

 ### Problem